COMPSCI331-2021/asg-concert/README.md

 Dismissing the dialog will redirect the user back to the concerts page, where they may continue to book tickets at other concerts / dates. (or more tickets for the same concert / date).

 #### Limitations
-The webapp currently *partially* exercises the web service you are required to create for this assignment.
+The webapp currently *partially* exercises the web service you are required to create for this project.
 Functionality for a user to view their bookings is not implemented, though this is required by the web service specification.
 Additionally, the webapp does not participate in the *publish / subscribe* functionality required of the service.

 #### Running the complete system
 The only way to run the complete system is to package both the `client` and `service` projects into `WAR` files, and deploy them to a running servlet container such as Tomcat.